notfazeaholic/commands/README.md

 ## **Note that anywhere you see these symbols <> encasing a word it means that you need to change the text/value of that string without including the <> symbols.
-For example a command like `/sethome <name>` would mean that you need to replace the <name> part of the command with your prefered name and If you're trying to set the home name as "home" then you'd simply type `/sethome home` Any word(s) in commands that do not have <> around them must stay unchanged**
+For example a command like `/sethome <name>` would mean that you need to replace the <name> part of the command with your prefered name.
+If you're trying to set the home name as "home" then you'd simply type `/sethome home` Any word(s) in commands that do not have <> around them must stay unchanged**

 # **Shop Commands:**